pimoroni/hyperpixel/README.md

 display_default_lcd=1
 dpi_group=2
 dpi_mode=87
 dpi_output_format=0x6f016
 display_rotate=2
 hdmi_timings=800 0 50 20 50 480 1 3 2 3 0 0 0 60 0 32000000 6

+# Use a basic GPIO backlight driver with on/off support
+dtoverlay=hyperpixel-gpio-backlight

+# Disable i2c and spi, they clash with Hyper Pixel's pins
+dtparam=i2c_arm=off
+dtparam=spi=off

+# Enable soft i2c for touchscreen
+dtoverlay=i2c-gpio,i2c_gpio_sda=10,i2c_gpio_scl=11,i2c_gpio_delay_us=4
 ```

+reboot.
+That's all!
+Enjoy!

+## Important note

+HyperPixel uses DPI mode 6, which means you can't use (hardware) I2C or SPI at the same time (the above tweaks to /boot/config.txt will disable those interfaces for you, but make sure not to reenable them by accident).

+In addition, DAC type of products communicatng with the PI over I2S are also incompatble, as they use the same pins.
+It is possible to use the on-board audio chip alongside HyperPixel however, provided you force route the audio signal over HDMI, or are happy losing refined control over the backlight (PWM).

+## Manual Setup

+### LCD Display

+First you'll need to grab the files from `requirements/boot` and place them in the relevant locations in `/boot` on your Pi.

+You can do this either on your Pi, or by inserting your SD card into a host computer.

 If you want to hotplug Hyper Pixel, place `requirements/usr/bin/hyperpixel` into `/usr/bin/` and run it with `hyperpixel` to initialize the LCD.